Home Compare JPM vs SHB-A.ST

 JPMorgan Chase & Co. vs Svenska Handelsbanken AB (publ): Which Stock Looks Stronger in 2026?

-JPMorgan Chase holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Svenska Handelsbanken AB (publ) still has the edge on stability, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+JPMorgan Chase holds the cleaner structural position, with the lead spread across growth and profitability.
+Svenska Handelsbanken AB (publ) does not offset that deficit through any equally strong structural edge elsewhere.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (JPM: Russell 1000, SHB-A.ST: STOXX 600).
+Peer scores are normalised within each company's primary universe (JPM: S&P 500, SHB-A.ST: STOXX 600).

 INDUSTRY COMPARISON